Quicklinks

 Physical

-• Many newcomers are initially dissatisfied with their body size and see losing or gaining weight as the goal of recovery.
-By encouraging our sponsees to focus on the addiction to flour, sugar, and quantities, rather than on attainment of a particular body size, we can help them understand that physical recovery is often the result of abstinence, rather than the goal.
+• Many newcomers are initially unhappy with their body size and see losing or gaining weight as the goal of recovery.
+By encouraging sponsees to focus on the addiction to flour, sugar, and quantities, rather than on attainment of a particular body size, we can help them understand that physical recovery is often the result of abstinence, rather than the goal.

-• If sponsees experience cravings, mood swings, fatigue, or headaches after starting the food plan, we can explain that these are often signs of withdrawal from an addictive substance — in this case, flour and sugar.
+• If sponsees experience cravings, mood swings, fatigue, or mild headaches after starting the food plan, we can explain that these are often signs of withdrawal from an addictive substance — in this case, flour and sugar.

 • When sponsees lose weight, we might encourage them to consider it a benefit of abstinence to be grateful for, rather than viewing weight loss as a personal accomplishment.